 “It’s the high walls and mature trees that make the garden so special,” says Katherine, the Pom’s garden designer.
 “They give the garden its very own microclimate, which makes it possible to experiment with different plants.”

-And the plants are more than simply decoration.
-Horse-chestnut trees provide shelter in the summer and glorious colour in the autumn, not to mention the materials required for the pub’s annual conker fest, just one of the many outdoor events held in the garden.
+The plants are more than simply decoration.
+Horse-chestnut trees provide shelter in the summer and glorious colour in the autumn, not to mention the materials required for the pub’s annual international renowned Conker Classic, just one of the many outdoor events held in the garden.

 “Weeds are flowers too, once you get to know them.”